A flag version of Beilinson-Drinfeld Grassmannian for surfaces: The 2 -Segal object of good flags on a surface

-Note that all conditions (1)-(2) in \cref{defin:goodpair} are stable under arbitrary base-change: this is obvious for (2), while it follows e.g. from \cite[Lemma 063U]{stacks-project} for (1).
+Note that all conditions (1)-(2) in \cref{defin:goodpair} are stable under arbitrary base-change: this is obvious for (2), while it follows for instance from \cite[Lemma 063U]{stacks-project} for (1).
 In other words, for every morphism $S' \to S$ of affine schemes, the induced functor

 restricts to a functor

 So we actually get, using inverse images, a functor